 The quest is fulfilled, fear is conquered, and the hero feels complete.
 But what now?
 In the final segment of Hero’s Journey, the protagonist restores the balance, finds a way to return home, and utilizes all that has been gained during the quest.

 Now a self-actualized hero is ready to flee the world of the unknown and bring the elixir of life back to the normal world.
 This is the escape, the chase before the final battle.

 14. Rescue from Without

-Same way a mentor figure has helped our hero to cross the threshold into the unknown, hero needs to receive assistance to return to the ordinary.
+The same way a mentor figure has helped our hero to cross the threshold into the unknown, the hero needs to receive assistance to return to the ordinary.
 Whether it is aid from the hero’s new allies, forces of destiny, or a mentor, Hero will require some assistance to return.